-Course Drops, Adds, & Withdrawals
+Course Drops, Adds, and Withdrawals

-Specific details concerning policies related to adding, dropping, or withdrawing from classes are contained in the Divinity School Bulletin.
+Policies related to adding, dropping, or withdrawing from classes are contained in the Divinity School Bulletin.
 In any given semester, the dates for the last day to receive a refund of tuition and fees, the last day to add a course, the last day to drop a course, and the last day to withdraw from a course are provided in the Divinity School Academic Calendar.

-Within the dates specified on the Divinity School Academic Calendar, students may add, drop, or withdraw from courses.
+Within the specified dates, students may add, drop, or withdraw from courses.
 When a student drops a course, that course is not counted as hours attempted: therefore it is not included in the student's transcript and it does not factor into the calculation of GPA or the determination of full-time status or financial aid.
-When a student withdraws from a course, that course is counted as hours attempted: therefore it is shown on the student's transcript as a "W." The withdrawal is not factored into the calculation of GPA, but it is factored into determination of full-time status and financial aid, and it counts against the total number of attempts allowed for a course.
+When a student withdraws from a course, that course is counted as hours attempted, and it is shown on the student's transcript as a "W." The withdrawal is not factored into the calculation of GPA, but the hours are factored into determination of full-time status and financial aid.
+The attempt also counts against the total number of attempts allowed for a course.

-Adding, dropping, or withdrawing from a course requires the professor's signature on the appropriate form, available from the Office of the Assistant Dean.
-The form must be returned to the Office of the Assistant Dean no later than 5:00 p.m. on the date specified in the Academic Calendar.
+Adding, dropping, or withdrawing from a course requires the professor's signature on the appropriate form, available from the Office of the Associate Dean.
+The form must be returned to the Office of the Associate Dean no later than 5:00pm on the date specified in the Academic Calendar.

-After the last day to withdraw from a class, as specified in the Divinity School Academic Calendar, students may not withdraw from a course without receiving an "F," and this grade will be counted in the calculation of GPA.
+After the last day to withdraw from a class. as specified in the Divinity School Academic Calendar, students may not withdraw from a course without receiving an "F," and this grade will be counted in the calculation of GPA.
 The exception to this policy is a withdrawal from all classes due to special circumstances such as a military deployment or medical emergency.
 Documentation of the special circumstances and approval from the Dean is required for special circumstances withdrawal.

-A student who desires to withdraw from the Divinity School must withdraw from all courses and complete a Notice of Withdrawal form, available in the Office of the Assistant Dean.
+A student who desires to withdraw from the Divinity School must withdraw from all courses and complete a Notice of Withdrawal form, available in the Office of the Associate Dean.
 The withdrawal from courses will be treated in accordance with the policies outlined above and described in detail in the Divinity School Bulletin.

-Grading & Academic Requirements
+Grading and Academic Requirements

 Information about grading, evaluation, and related academic requirements may be found in the current Divinity School Bulletin, Additional information for each course is outlined in a syllabus provided by the professor.
-Final grades for a course are made available via WebAccess: grades may not be given verbally by the Divinity School staff.
+Final grades for a course are made available via Self Service (see below); grades may not be given verbally by the Divinity School staff.